 In 2017, Houseman was inducted into the American Philatelic Society Writers Unit No. 30 Hall of Fame.

 Houseman is a passionate collector of the stamps of Ireland, County Cork postal history and stampless covers, and Great Britain stamps used in Ireland.

-She is married and enjoys spending time with her family, gardening, watching basketball and walking with her poodle.
+She is married to husband Rick and enjoys spending time with her family, gardening, watching basketball and walking with her poodle.